allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 ---

 An application can be defined as a set of use cases.
-It often happens that an A use case requires a previously executed B use case for its execution.
+It often happens that use case A requires a previously executed use case B for its execution.
-In such situation, it should be ensured that the B use case has been executed while executing the A use case.
+In such situation, it should be ensured that use case B has been executed while executing use case A.
-To achieve this, an application state, that is common to both use cases, is introduced.
+To achieve this, application state that is common to both use cases, is introduced.
-The state must be persisted to be visible for more than one use case.
+The state must be persisted to be visible to more than one use case.
 Most often, various types of databases are used for this purpose.
-While working with the source code, I encountered various methods of persisting the application state.
+While working with source code, I have encountered various methods of persisting the application state.
 I also came up with my own variations.
-In the post I will make a subjective comparison of these methods based on the defined criteria.
+In this post I will make a subjective comparison of these methods based on specific criteria.

 ## Assumptions
-This post is a continuation of my [previous post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html) and is based on the application project called "Project Keeper" introduced there.
+This post is a continuation of my [previous post](/2019/12/grouping-and-organizing-classes.html) and is based on the application project called "Project Keeper" introduced there.
-The source code of the application will be written in Java with the help of the [Spring](https://spring.io/) framework.
+I will use Java with the help of the [Spring](https://spring.io/) framework to implement the source code of the application.
-Part of the "Project Keeper" application state, which is responsible for IT projects data, will be represented by the `Project` [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html).
+The `Project` [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) will represent the part of the "Project Keeper" application state, which is responsible for IT projects data.
-To save the state, a `ProjectRepository` [repository](https://www.martinfowler.com/eaaCatalog/repository.html) will be used.
+To save the state, I will use a `ProjectRepository` [repository](https://www.martinfowler.com/eaaCatalog/repository.html).
-The [CQRS](https://martinfowler.com/bliki/CQRS.html) and [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) approaches will not be analyzed.
 According to the assumptions of "Project Keeper", the `Project` aggregate will be free from any DI and ORM framework.
 An aggregate is by definition an object that ignores how it will be persisted.
-To emphasize this, the state of the `Project` aggregate will be stored in the [MongoDB](https://www.mongodb.com/) database and also in the internal [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) service.
+To emphasize this, I will store the state of the `Project` aggregate by splitting it between two data sources.
+Those are: [MongoDB](https://www.mongodb.com/) database and the internal [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) service.

-The criteria by which the persistence methods will be rated are:
+The criteria by which I will rate the persistence methods are:
 * **keeping aggregate encapsulation** by not adding extra code that breaks it (the fewer violations, the higher the rating)
 * **no additional code in the aggregate** which doesn’t break the aggregate encapsulation but is still needed for state persistence (the less code, the higher the rating)
 * **simplicity of the infrastructure code** responsible for storing the state in data sources (the simpler, the higher the rating)

-A 3-grade scale will be used, where ★★★ indicates the best rate.
+I will use a 3-grade scale, where ★★★ indicates the best rate.
-The methods will be rated in the context of the architecture presented in my [previous post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html).
+I will rate the methods in the context of the architecture presented in my [previous post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html).

 ## Methods
-Five methods for persisting the `Project` aggregate will be compared.
+I will compare five methods for persisting the `Project` aggregate.
 The part of the application needed for analyzing the persistence methods is as follows:
 <pre>
 com.itcompany.projectkeeper